-It is critically important to begin a study of Revelation with a short history of Empires; and I will give Rome considerable detail beyond the rest.
-This is placed prior to the comments and notes, as without a look first at the book of Daniel and of Rome and its emperors up through the time of Constantine, we would miss critical information.
-Some of what is listed may be commonly known, but the depth and details are likely not known to most.
+It is important to begin a study of Revelation with a short history of ancient Empires; and I will give Rome more detail beyond the rest.
+This is placed prior to the comments and notes, as without a look first at the book of Daniel and then into the Roman Empire and emperors up through the time of Constantine, we might obscure or miss critical information.
+Some of what is given may be commonly known, but the depth and details are likely not known to the average reader or may have not been considered by the student.
 It has been said that the devil is in the details.

-It is also important to note that all societies out of the East and Middle East, were Oriental by heritage and culture.
-Societal ascent began near the base of the Fertile Crescent in Mesopotamia (“the land between the two rivers”), just as Moses and the scribes recorded – moving out to the Mediterranean on the western side, roughly bordered by the Levant, and the Anatoli Mountains to the north and northeast, Mesopotamia, Judaea and Syria to the east and the Arabian Desert to the south.
+All societies out of the East and Middle East, were Oriental by heritage and culture.
+Societal ascent began near the base of the Fertile Crescent in Mesopotamia (“the land between the rivers”), just as God had Moses and the scribes recorded – moving out towards the Mediterranean on the western side, roughly bordered by the Levant, the Anatoli Mountains to the north and northeast, from Mesopotamia, Judaea and Syria and the eastern lands and with the Arabian Desert to the south.

-Egypt holds a prominent place throughout ancient Eastern history, and in the history of Israel, and is mentioned throughout the scriptures.
-This was a most unique and advanced civilization from the dawn of recorded time and up to its supplanting by the Babylonians and Assyrians.
+Egypt held a prominent place throughout ancient Eastern history, in the history of Israel; and it is mentioned throughout the scriptures.
+This was a most unique and advanced civilization from the dawn of recorded time up to its supplanting by the Assyrians (the Samarians), and Babylonians.
 It has been closely studied, though in modern times the hieroglyphic texts were untranslatable until the mid-19th Century.
-The country endured a series of declines progressively losing status until it was subdued by the Macedonians under Philip and Alexander.
+The country endured a series of declines progressively losing status until it was subjugated by the Macedonians under Philip the Second and Alexander.